gcrockenberg/MelloGee/README.md

 2. docker push *your-docker-login*/catalog-api

 **Provision Me**
-: Create the Azure infrastructure for Me in an Azure Resource Group of your choosing [^1]
+: Create the Azure infrastructure for Me in an Azure Resource Group of your choosing [^1].
+Confirm the Azure resources are all available in the location you choose (I used eastus).
 1. az configure --defaults group=*my-resource-group*
 2. az deployment group create --template-file bicep/main.bicep